mistakster/throttle-proxy/README.md

 Sometimes in development environment you need to reduce network bandwidth.
 The simplest way is setup SOCKS proxy server and use it as default proxy in OS.

+SOCKS proxy works for both HTTP and HTTPS connections and many other protocols.

 ## Install

 Install proxy server as npm package